Schedule a free consultation

 Contact Our Experienced Houston Drug Crimes Lawyer

 The benefits of hiring an experienced Houston drug crimes lawyer are clear.
-If you want to discuss the merits of your case with the top defense attorney in Houston, contact the Doug Murphy Law Firm, P.C. today.
+If you want to discuss the merits of your case with the top defense attorney in Houston, contact the Murphy & McKinney Law Firm, P.C. today.
 Attorney Doug Murphy is well-known in the Houston area as an exceptional attorney and a fierce advocate.
 He is Board Certified in criminal defense law, a hard-earned accolade that only a fraction of attorneys in Houston can claim.

 At his core, Doug Murphy is a veteran trial attorney.
 He has seen time and again the advantages of fighting the charges against his clients instead of just taking a plea bargain, and the results speak for themselves.
-Contact the Doug Murphy Law Firm, P.C. today by calling 713-229-8333 for a free consultation.
+Contact the Murphy & McKinney Law Firm, P.C. today by calling 713-229-8333 for a free consultation.

 Back to Top